-- The compositional nature of isotopic data embeds a covariant structure into the very DNA of geochronology: in a Kcomponent system, increasing the absolute amount of one of the components automatically lowers the relative amount of the remaining (K-1) components (Chayes, 1960).
+- The compositional nature of isotopic data embeds a covariant structure into very DNA of geochronology: in a K-component system, increasing the absolute amount of one of the components automatically lowers the relative amount of the remaining 145 (K-1) components (Chayes, 1960).
 To deal with this phenomenon, it is customary in compositional data analysis to process data in matrix form, using the full covariance matrix.
-For example, four components yield three logratios, which require a 3×3 covariance matrix to describe the uncertainties and uncertainty correlations. - This approach is now widely used in sedimentary geology, geochemistry and ecology (e.g., Weltje, 2002; Vermeesch, 2006; Pawlowsky-Glahn and Buccianti, 2011), and has recently been adopted for geochronological applications as well (Vermeesch, 2010, 2015; McLean et al., 2016).
-The logratio covariance matrix approach is also uniquely suited to capture the systematic uncertainties (i.e. the inter-spot error correlations) that are produced by the SIMS U-Pb calibration procedure (Section 4).
-In that case, the covariance matrix must be expanded to accommodate multiple spots (e.g., Vermeesch, 2015).
-For example, the covariance structure of three spots in a four component system can be captured in a 9 × 9 matrix.
+This approach is now widely used in sedimentary geology, geochemistry and ecology (e.g., Weltje, 2002; Vermeesch, 2006; Pawlowsky-Glahn and Buccianti, 2011), and has recently been adopted for geochronological applications as well (Vermeesch, 2010, 2015; McLean et al., 2016).
+The logratio covariance matrix approach is also uniquely suited to capture the systematic uncertainties (i.e. the inter-sample error correlations) that are produced by the 150

+SIMS U-Pb calibration procedure (Section 4).